Measles

 Transmission

-Measles spreads by direct contact with an infected person or through the air when an infected person coughs or sneezes.
+Measles is spread by direct contact with an infected person or through the air when an infected person coughs or sneezes.
 It is so contagious that you can catch this disease just by being in a room where someone with measles has been, up to 2 hours after that person is gone.

 An infected person can spread measles to others from four days before developing the rash through four days afterward.